stride3d/stride-docs/en/manual/particles/initializers.md

 | Property                    | Description
 |-----------------------------|-------------
 | Seed offset                 | Used for random numbers.
-Set it to the same value to force the position to be coupled with other other particle fields which have three properties (X, Y, Z), eg velocity.
+Set it to the same value to force the position to be coupled with other particle fields which have three properties (X, Y, Z), eg velocity.
 Make them different to force the position to be unique and independent from other fields
 | Position min                | Left lower back corner for the box
 | Position max                | Right upper front corner for the box